TenWise-Dev/jrc-public/jrcdocs/workflow_system_preparation.rst

 embedding_models
 ################

 This directory contains the embedding files that are needed for embedding new abstracts and subsequently running the predictions.
+These files are too large to add to the git repository.
+They can be downloaded here (257 MB).

+`embedding_models.tar.gz <../jrc_downloads/embedding_models.tar.gz>`_

+The contents should, after unpacking, be placed in this directory.

 example
 #######